Is Destiny 2 Down? How to Check Destiny 2 Server Status

 Are Destiny 2 Servers Down?

 At the time of updating this on Nov.
-11, 2022, Destiny 2 has been experiencing server issues.
+11, 2022, Destiny 2 has been experiencing slight server issues, with a few hundred reports coming in from DownDetector that seem to have fallen off a little bit since yesterday.
+To be exact, there were about 500 reports at 1:00PM EST about the game being down yesterday, and close to 70 at 10:00 AM today.

 This is likely due to maintenance that has been in the works for the past few hours.
 Likely changes to the game are discussed in the last issue of TWAB.